tinybirdco/demo-cdc-users-airline/readme.md

 ```

 5. Generate events
-You can generate more events to see how the Pipeline works, or test the latency etc. by running the script without other switches.
+You can generate more events to see how the Pipeline works, or test the latency, by running the script without other switches.
 ```
 python demo_cdc.py --source-db PG
 ```

 6. Remove the Pipeline
-You can remove the pipeline again using the removal command, this can also be used to recreate it by combining the commands
+You can remove the pipeline using the removal command.
 ```
 python demo_cdc.py --remove-pipeline --source-db PG
 ```